peter-herman/gegravity/README.md

 For more information about the GE gravity model, its implementation, and the various components of the package, see the companion paper ["gegravity: General Equilibrium Gravity Modeling in Python"](https://usitc.gov/sites/default/files/publications/332/working_papers/herman_2021_gegravity_modeling_in_python.pdf) as well as the [technical documentation](https://peter-herman.github.io/gegravity/).

+## Versions
+* **Version 0.3** (Jun.
+2024):
+  * Package reworked to no longer rely on the GME package for data and parameter inputs.
+A new class, BaselineData, has been introduced as a simpler option for organizing and inputting baseline model data (trade flows, cost variables, expenditures, output, etc.).
+Similarly, gegravity class CostCoeffs is now the recommended way of inputting cost parameters (e.g. econometric coefficient values, standard errors, and variance/covariance matrices).
+GME inputs should generally still work for OneSectorGE models but now require the gme=True argument.
+MonteCarloGE models are no longer able to use GME inputs.
+  * New MonteCarloGE features added to help identify and resolve issues with trials that fail to solve, including check_omr_rescale fucntionality and option to replace failed trials.
+  * Minor bug fixes and improvements to reliability.
+* **Version 0.2** (Dec.
+2022): Improved OneSectorGE speed and updated compatibility with dependencies.
+* **Version 0.1** (Apr.
+2021): Initial release.

 ## Citation and license
 The package is publicly available and free to use under the MIT license.
 Users are asked to please cite the following document,